Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Power Quality and Network Capacity Challenges

 \subsection{Low Voltage Behaviour and Infrastructure Tripping}

 Beyond harmonics, the literature identifies physical voltage drop as the most immediate operational constraint restricting network capacity.
-While earlier studies often treated voltage sag as a passive network characteristic resulting from heavy current sinks, research done by Dr. Tian \cite{tian2017system} shifted the paradigm by mathematically proving that the grid and the vehicle are naturally linked.
+While earlier studies often treated voltage sag as a passive network characteristic resulting from heavy current sinks, work by Tian \cite{tian2017system} shifted the paradigm by mathematically demonstrating that the grid and the vehicle are dynamically coupled.

-Rather than viewing the train as an independent actor, Dr. Tian demonstrates that a train's maximum mechanical traction power is strictly dependent on the instantaneous pantograph voltage.
-To protect their internal circuitry from sags below 19kV (on a nominal 25 kV AC system), trains automatically enforce a voltage-dependent power limit.
+Rather than viewing the train as an independent actor, Tian demonstrates that a train's maximum mechanical traction power is strictly dependent on the instantaneous pantograph voltage.
+To protect their internal circuitry from sags below 19kV (on a nominal 25 kV AC system), trains automatically enforce a voltage-dependent power limit, as illustrated in Fig. \ref{fig:voltage_drop}.
 The literature therefore links this hardware self-preservation directly to sluggish acceleration and missed timetable targets.

-Furthermore, Tian's models prove that when multiple heavy trains attempt to accelerate simultaneously, they actively starve each other of power, frequently triggering substation circuit breakers.
-Consequently, authors like \cite{barros_2020_opportunities} conclude that this low voltage behaviour acts as a hard ceiling on network capacity, arguing that integrating new heavy-freight locomotives cannot rely on prohibitively expensive hardware upgrades alone.
+Furthermore, Tian's models show that when multiple heavy trains attempt to accelerate simultaneously, they actively starve each other of power, frequently triggering substation circuit breakers.
+Consequently, authors such as \cite{barros_2020_opportunities} conclude that this low voltage behaviour acts as a hard ceiling on network capacity, observing that integrating new heavy-freight locomotives cannot rely on hardware upgrades alone.